Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Construction of the sets E η and E η,σ for further quantitative estimates

 Therefore, the $\epsilon$-derivative on the left hand side of (\ref{eq:bessel_coeff_phase_epsilon}) can be evaluated using Proposition~\ref{prop:epsilon_der} as:

 completing the proof of the corollary. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop:epsilon_der}] The first step will be to find the upper bounds.
-For this purpose, we will have to write out the full linear system of ODEs, however as mentioned previously this would be extremely complicated, and we therefore only include upper bounds for the various quantities $|\dot{f}_{\epsilon}|$.
+For this purpose, we will have to write out the full linear system of ODEs, however, as mentioned previously, this would be cumbersome, and we therefore only include upper bounds for $|\dot{f}_{\epsilon}|$, often using that $r \sim 1, - \dot{r} \lesssim 1, |\phi| \lesssim \ep, |\dot{\phi}|\lesssim \ep, Q \sim 1$ and $\tilde{A} \lesssim 1$ within this region.
 Differentiating (\ref{eq:r_evol})--(\ref{eq:phi_evol}) in $\epsilon$, the appropriate inequalities and equations are:

-Note that for the final equation (\ref{eq:phi_e_evol}), it was necessary to exactly keep the terms corresponding to $\phi$ being a solution of the linear charged scalar wave equation.
+Note that, for the final equation (\ref{eq:phi_e_evol}), it is necessary to exactly keep the terms corresponding to $\phi$ being a solution of the linear charged scalar wave equation.
 We now proceed through the regions $\mathcal{R}$, $\mathcal{N}$, $\mathcal{EB}$ and $\mathcal{LB}$ exactly as in Section \ref{sec:einsteinrosen}.

 \underline{Step 1: The redshift region $\mathcal{R} = \{ - \infty < s \leq - \Delta_{\mathcal{R}} \}$}